home-assistant/developers.home-assistant/docs/issue_registry_index.md

 ---
-title: Issue Registry
+title: Repairs Issue Registry
 ---

-The issue registry is a registry where Home Assistant keeps track of issues which should be brought to the user's attention.
+The repairs issue registry is a registry where Home Assistant keeps track of repairs issues which should be brought to the user's attention.

 ## Issue properties